 Apple isn't friending your clients on social media.
 They aren't commenting on their posts or crowing about their customers' results.

-But you can be extremely personal with your clients, create strong emotional bonds, and gain beautiful friendships.
+But YOU ARE.
+You can be up close and personal with your clients.
+You can create strong emotional bonds and gain beautiful friendships.

 5. Be Relevant